-The notes are unsecured obligations and your right to payment is subordinated in right of payment to substantially all of our existing and future indebtedness, other than our issued and outstanding renewable unsecured subordinated notes, each of which is pari passu in right of payment with the notes offered hereby.
-As of September 30, 2011, we had approximately \$836.6 million of debt outstanding that is senior to the notes, of which approximately \$783.1 million was issued by our consolidated special purpose entities.
+The notes are unsecured obligations and your right to payment is subordinated in right of payment to substantially all of our existing and future indebtedness, other than our issued and outstanding renewable unsecured subordinated notes, each of which is paripassu in right of payment with the notes offered hereby.
+As of September 30, 2011, we had approximately \$836.6million of debt outstanding that is senior to the notes, of which approximately \$783.1 million was issued by our consolidated special purpose entities.
 Including accounts payable, accrued expenses and an additional approximately \$43.6 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$904.2 million of outstanding obligations senior to the notes.
-As of December 31, 2010, we had approximately \$697.6 million of debt outstanding that is senior to the notes, of which approximately \$652.7 million was issued by our consolidated special purpose entities.
-Including accounts payable, accrued expenses and an additional approximately \$74.1 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$793.7 million of outstanding obligations senior to the notes.
+As of December 31, 2010, we had approximately \$697.6 million of debt outstanding that is senior to the notes, of which approximately \$652.7 million was issued by our consolidated financial statements (which was issued by our consolidated financial statements yayable, accrued expenses and an additional approximately \$652.7 million was issued by our consolidated financial statements (which was issued by our consolidated financial statements (which was issued by our consolidated financial statements (which was issued by our consolidated financial statements yayable, accrued expenses and an additional approximately \$652.7 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$74.1 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$793.7 million of outstanding obligations senior to the notes.
+See "Recent Developments" for updated information.